How to Manage Secret Environment Vars in Xcode and CI

 Write Env Vars to env.xcconfig on CI

-The final part of the whole thing is to create the flow that would run on CI.
+The final part of the whole thing is to write CI environment vars to env.xcconfig

 - Create script: New file -> Other -> Shell Script ->